Close Menu

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Our legal experts can help you file for SSI benefits using the SSA’s website.
 However, we will need your help to apply for SSI benefits.
 Why?
 Because only you know your personal financial information.
 SSI benefits require you to have minimal assets and monthly income.
 You will need to report that to us and the SSA.

 Likewise, if you need an appeal, we can help you do that too.
 There are also many forms that will need to be filled out.
 Don’t worry.
 If you have questions about these forms, we will answer them.
-You can learn more about SSA’s appeal forms.
+You can learn how to fill out SSA’s appeal forms.
 Call us today for help winning your SSD benefits.

 You do not have to obtain SSD benefits on your own.
 We can help file your SSD application.
 Also, we can help you through each of the appeal stages during the Social Security process.